IIIF/api/source/extension/georef/index.md

 ## 2. Georeferencing with Ground Control Points
 Why georeference this way vs. a different way? - This is what most software uses.
 "Easiest" way to do it when relying heavily on user input.
 Georeferecing can only be applied to a single or partial IIIF Canvas or Image Service.
 For example, georeferencing a Manifest or Collection is a non sequitur as one cannot supply the information for each 'image' within the Manifest at the Manifest level.
-The main process for georeferencing a IIIF resources involves connecting image coordinates in pixels to WGS84 geographic coordinates.
+The main process for georeferencing a IIIF Canvas or Image Service involves connecting image coordinates in pixels to WGS84 geographic coordinates.
 The main pieces of data required to do this are

 - Image Service or Canvas -- A IIIF Image API service or Canvas
 - Ground Control Points (GCP) -- WGS84 geographic coordinate points represented as GeoJSON Features
 - Pixel Mask -- The specific pixel region of the Image to display as they relate to the WGS84 GCPs represented by a `selector` on the Image
 - Transformation -- The specific transformation type and order to apply to the coordinate conversion

-"A place in the Annotation to define which transformation is best for a specific georeferenced type (like linear or polynomial.
+"A place in the Annotation to define which transformation is best for a specific georeferenced type, like linear or polynomial.
 This is up to the client, and if a kind of transformation we define is not supported they should have the freedom to use a different one."

 A new property, `transformation` is described by this document in order to supply the Transformation mentioned here.
 The value for `transformation` is a JSON Object which includes the properties `type` and `order`.
 The property _MUST_ be added to the Feature Collection used in the Annotation `body`.

 - `type` is the type of transformation, which can be "linear", "polynomial", or ??

-Another new property, `pixelCoord` ...
+- `order` is...

+Another new property, `pixelCoord` is defined in order to supply the pixel coordinates from the IIIF Canvas or Image Service along with the WGS84 `coordinates` in the Features.
+The value is an integer array representing a pixel point at [x,y] and __MUST__ be precisely in that order.

 All of the other information can already be supplied through the Web Annotation.